CLI

 • After a glyria.js update that adds new globals

-In dev mode, glyria dev handles this automatically.
+In dev mode, glyria dev handles this automatically — types are regenerated whenever a file in your auto-import folders changes.

 Copyright © 2026